serb1231/QR-Code-Reader/README.md

 * __Actions based on content:__ for example automatically connect to a WiFi access point or perform other useful tasks, based on the encoded text.

 ## License
-This project is licensed under the GNU GENERAL PUBLIC LICENSE The project utilizes the following libraries: OpenCV, STB, ZXing-Cpp, and Doxygen.
+This project is licensed under the GNU GENERAL PUBLIC LICENSE.

+The project utilizes the following libraries: OpenCV, STB, ZXing-Cpp, and Doxygen.
 These libraries have been instrumental in enhancing the project's functionality and documentation.
 Gratitude is extended to the developers of these libraries for their valuable contributions.

 ## Team